btarg/Twitch-Plays-Node/README.md

 ## Default keymap bindings
 The default bindings are made for Chocolate Doom, using WASD as the movement and turning controls.

+## Extra notes
+This app requires Python 3.x to run.
+The executable name used is `python`.